WorldBrain/Legacy-Research-Engine/READMEs/ImportHistory.md

 Goal
 ---
-Importing a user's existing History using the Chrome's History API
+Importing a user's existing Browser History using the Chrome's History API

 Input
 ---